-We now turn to our embedded experiment, which tested for the influence of the status quo by providing participants with different information on what is currently covered under the health care system.
+We now turn to our embedded experiment, which tested for the influence of the status quo by providing participants with different information on what is currently covered under the healthcare system.
 The observed pattern of responses aligns to some extent with our hypothesis that the assumed status quo influences the rate of off-scale refusals.
-When considering a base model without any covariates and including all respondents who properly ordered the health conditions, telling respondents that the fatal condition was currently covered (but the other conditions were not)-the anti-aggregative nudge-had a statistically significant treatment effect in the predicted direction, i.e. it made off-scale refusals more likely compared to the control (p=0.028).
-However, telling them that the less severe conditions were current covered-the aggregative nudge-had no significant treatment effect.
-However, when we further analysed the data for the anti-aggregative nudge21 and controlled for all and selected sets of covariates, the treatment effect was no longer statistically significant.
-The model with the highest explanatory power was obtained when the following explanatory variables were included: age, financial situation, self-reported health assessment, and religiosity22 (n=252, p=0.056, adj R2=0.0288).
-Also, when we excluded from the analysis those participants who failed the status quo comprehension check, the treatment effect of the anti-aggregative nudge was not statistically significant (n=200, p=0.06; see Figure 1.2 and Table 1.1 in Appendix A).
+When considering a base model without any covariates and including all respondents who properly ordered the health conditions, telling respondents that only the fatal condition was currently covered-the anti-aggregative nudge-had a statistically significant treatment effect in the predicted direction; that is, it made off-scale refusals more likely compared to the control (p = 0.028).
+Telling them that only the less severe conditions were current covered-the aggregative nudge-had no significant treatment effect.
+However, when we further analyzed the data for the antiaggregative nudge and controlled for all and selected sets of covariates, the treatment effect was no longer statistically significant.
+The model with the highest explanatory power was obtained when the following explanatory variables were included: age, financial situation, self-reported health assessment, and religiosity (N = 252, p = 0.056, adj. $R^2 = 0.0288$ ).
+Also, when we excluded from the analysis those participants who failed the status quo comprehension check, the treatment effect of the antiaggregative nudge was not statistically significant (N = 200, p = 0.06; see Figure 7.2 and Table 7.1 in Appendix).
 In sum, we find no robust evidence for a status quo effect.

-Figure 1.2.
-Experimental findings - the impact of status quo is as predicted but not robust [here]
+Figure 7.2 Experimental findings-the impact of status quo. © Veronika Luptakova and Alex Voorhoeve.